polyfy/polylith/readme.md

 We have already mentioned that the `development` environment is not included when we run the `test` command.
-Instead we should let the environments under the `environments` directory to run our brick tests.
+Instead, we will run the tests from the `development` environment using the IDE, as part of our normal workflow, by e.g. sending them to the REPL.
+Only when we want that extra check, we'll execute the `test` command, e.g. before we commit something.

-If we really want to, we can include the `development` tests by passing in `:dev` or `env:dev`.
+If we still want include the development tests, then we can do that byt passing in `:dev` or `env:dev`.
 Let's do that with the `info`:
 ```sh
 poly info :dev